 A person can have a weakened immune system if:

 - Have AIDS.

 - They are using long-term steroid medications.

-- You have received an organ transplant and are taking immunosuppressive medications to prevent organ rejection.
+- You have received an organ transplant and are taking immunosuppressive drugs to prevent organ rejection.

 The most common infections known to cause brain abscesses are:

-- Endocarditis , an infection of the heart valve.
+- Endocarditis is an infection of the heart valve.

 - Pneumonia, bronchiectasis, and other lung infections and conditions.

-- Abdominal infections, such as peritonitis, an inflammation of the inner wall of the abdomen and pelvis.
+- Abdominal disorders, such as peritonitis, an inflammation of the inner wall of the abdomen and pelvis.

-- Cystitis or inflammation of the bladder and other pelvic infections.
+- Cystitis or inflammation of the bladder and other pelvic disorders.